andwatson/decompose_insar_velocities/README.md

 ---

 ## Config file
 The example config file provides short descriptions of each option.
-Below, we give greater details:
+Below, I give further details.

 ### para_cores
 The number of parallel processes to run for the decomposition, which is performed pixel-by-pixel.
+Setting to zero use a `for` loop as opposed to a `parfor` loop.

+### scale_vstd
+LiCSBAS generates uncertainties using bootstrapping, with a trend towards lower uncertainties close to the reference point due to a reduction in the scatter of the displacement series.
+This reference point bias can be mitigated by calculating the difference between all points in each uncertainty map and fitting either a spherical or exponential model.
+Each uncertainty is then scaled by the ratio between the sill and the model value at that distance from the reference point.
+See Ou et al. (2022) for a full breakdown.

+### scale_vstd_model
+Semivariogram model used to scale the uncertainties.
+ - exp - Use an exponential model.
+ - sph - Use a spherical model.

-### ties2gnss
+### tie2gnss
-Shift relative InSAR velocities into a common reference frame defined by a network of GNSS velocities (e.g. relative -> Eurasia-fixed).
+Shift relative InSAR velocities into a common reference frame defined by interpolated GNSS velocities (e.g. relative -> Eurasia-fixed).
+See Hussain et al. (2016), Weiss et al. (2020), and Ou et al. (2022) for examples.
+The steps are as follows for each frame:
+ 1. Project the interpolated GNSS velocities into the satellite line-of-sight.
-This is performed by calculating the residual between the interpolated East and North GNSS velocities projected into the line-of-sight of each frame, and the InSAR line-of-sight velocities.
+ 2. Calculate the residual between the InSAR and the projected GNSS.
-We extract the long-wavelength signals from the residual, and subtract these from each frame.
+ 3. Apply a mask to the residuals using a linear deramp and upper and lower limits, to mitigate the impact of large, short-wavelength signals (e.g. subsidece).
+ 4. Either fit a polynomial surface to the residuals, or apply a gaussian filter, to mitigate short-wavelength signals.
+ 5. Subtract the result from the InSAR.

-Two methods for handling the residuals are currently included:
+Two methods for smoothing the residuals are currently included:
  - 0 - disables the referencing.
- - 1 - fit a 2nd order polynomial surface to the residual (based on Weiss et al. 2020).
+ - 1 - fit a polynomial surface to the residuals (based on Weiss et al. 2020).
- - 2 - apply a gaussian filter to the residuals (based on Xu et al. 2021).
+ - 2 - apply a gaussian filter to the residuals (inspired by Xu et al. 2021).

+### ref_poly_order
+Set the order of the polynomial surface used for referencing when tie2gnss = 1.
+ - 1 - first order (ax + by + c).
+ - 2 - second order (ax^2 + b^y2 + cxy + dx + ey + f).

+### ref_filter_window_size
+Set the window size for the sliding Gaussian filter used to smooth the residuals when tie2gnss = 2.
+Must be an odd number of pixels (so the map area covered by the filter will change if the resolution changes).

 ### ds_factor and ds_method
 Applies downsampling to the input velocities, taking either the mean or the median of a given window size (ds_factor x ds_factor).